learn-co-curriculum/python-p4-request-response-cycle/README.md

 request_context.push()
 ```

+> NOTE: If you are working in a debugging shell, it is a good idea to clear out
+> your `request_context` object with its `pop()` method before moving onto a new
+> request.

 As the name `test_request_context()` suggests, this only provides test data.
 You won't use this in your applications, but you might see it in the tests
 for Phase 4's labs.